Precision tissue staining every time

 Play Video

-Omni-Stainer™ S12 automation demo
+Omni-Stainer™ S12 platform automation demo

 Play Video

-Omni-Stainer™ C12 Demo Video
+Omni-Stainer™ C12 platform Demo Video

 Liquid handling